pnsaeta/p064/docs/FO-Gibbs.md

 1.1789797
 ~~~~

-So, the height of the peak should be 1.179, which does indeed seem to be consistent with
+So, the height of the peak should be 1.179, which does indeed seem to be consistent with Fig. 2.

 <p class="center" markdown="0">
   <img src="figs/Gibbs-overshoot.webp" style="width: 400px;" alt="The Gibbs phenomenon">